jnaputi253/Insurgency-One/README.md

 And with that, let is kick off the first Insurgency!

-# The Topic
+# The Stack

-The goal of this project is to develop an application using the following technologies:
+The stack for this project is the following:

 * React
 * TypeScript